intake/intake/docs/source/catalog.rst

 Catalogs
 ========

 Data catalogs provide an abstraction that allows you to externally define, and optionally share, descriptions of datasets, called *catalog entries*.
 A catalog entry for a dataset includes information like:

 * The name of the Intake plugin that can load the data
-* Arguments to the ``open()`` method of the plugin
+* Arguments to the ``__init__()`` method of the plugin
 * Metadata provided by the catalog author (such as field descriptions and types, or data provenance)

 In addition, Intake allows datasets to be *parameterized* in the catalog.
 This is most commonly used to allow the user to filter down datasets at load time, rather than having to bring everything into memory first.
-The data parameters are defined by the catalog author, then templated into the arguments for `open()` to modify the data being loaded.
+The data parameters are defined by the catalog author, then templated into the arguments for ``__init__()`` to modify the data being loaded.
 This approach is less flexible for the end user than something like the `Blaze expression system <https://blaze.readthedocs.io/en/latest/expr-compute-dev.html>`_, but also significantly reduces the implementation burden for plugin authors.

 YAML Format
 -----------

-Intake catalogs are described with YAML files.
+Intake catalogs are typically described with YAML files.
 Here is an example:

 .. code-block:: yaml